 Financial elder abuse is the theft or embezzlement of money or any other property from an elder.
 It can be as simple as taking money from a wallet and as complicated as manipulating a victim into turning over property to an abuser.
 Click here to learn more.

-- Before you give personal information, ask your bank, doctor's office, other businesses and your employer how they will use and protect your personal information
+- Before you provide personal information to your bank, doctor's office, other businesses and/or your employer, ask how they will use and protect it.

-- Never give identifying information over the phone or Internet to someone you don't know, and never give it over a cordless or cellular phone
+- Never give identifying information over the phone or internet to someone you don't know.

 - Protect all PINs and passwords.
 Change them often.
-Use a combination of lower- and uppercase letters and numbers
+Use a combination of lower- and uppercase letters, numbers, and symbols.

 Additional Websites and Information on Identity Theft & Fraud